awsdocs/amazon-translate-developer-guide/doc_source/get-started-console.md

-# Step 3: Getting Started \(Console\)<a name="get-started-console"></a>
+# Step 3: Getting started \(console\)<a name="get-started-console"></a>

 The easiest way to get started with Amazon Translate is to use the console to translate some text\.
 You can translate up to 5,000 characters using the console\.
-If you haven't reviewed the concepts and terminology in [How Amazon Translate Works](how-it-works.md), we recommend that you do so before proceeding\.
+If you haven't reviewed the concepts and terminology in [How Amazon Translate works](how-it-works.md), we recommend that you do so before proceeding\.

-To start translating text, go to the [ AWS Management Console ](https://console.aws.amazon.com/translate) and open the Amazon Translate console\.
+To start translating text, go to the [AWS Management Console](https://console.aws.amazon.com/translate) and open the Amazon Translate console\.

 If this is the first time that you've used Amazon Translate, choose **Launch real\-time translation**\.